balderdashy/sails/CONTRIBUTING.md

 ## Financial Support

 + Sails is sponsored by [Balderdash](http://balderdash.co), a small development and design studio in Austin, TX.
 If you have a mutually beneficial opportunity to work together, or want to fund us to accelerate the development of a feature in Sails for a real-world use case, please [contact us](http://balderdash.co).
-+ [Donate](https://www.gittip.com/mikermcneil/) help me (@mikermcneil) stop paying myself and use that money to expand the core team, improve docs, etc.
++ [Donate](https://www.gittip.com/mikermcneil/) to help me (@mikermcneil) stop paying myself, and instead use that money to expand the core team, improve docs, etc.

 ## Additional Resources